About Our Organisation

-Our vision is to increase public empathy for refugees, asylum seekers, and migrant protection matters in the East Midlands, exert positive influence on local authorities and public attitudes in support of the fair treatment of refugees, and deliver a range of advice, advocacy and support services that have a positive impact on the lives of our beneficiaries and that build on our profile as a provider of genuinely holistic services.
+Afro Innovation Group’s vision is to increase public empathy for refugees, asylum seekers, and migrant protection matters in the East Midlands.
+We aim to exert a positive influence on local authorities and public attitudes in support of the fair treatment of refugees and deliver a range of advice, advocacy and support services.
+Thus, have a positive impact on the lives of our beneficiaries, which builds on our profile as a provider of genuinely holistic services.

-Our values underpin the work that we do and define our commitment to improving the lives of our services and wider society.
+Our values underpin the work we do and define our commitment to improving the lives of our service users and the wider community.
 The values that define our work are:

-We provide practical, advisory and emotional support to nearly 2,000 people every year.
-On a daily basis we support on average between 25 and 30 beneficiaries and maintain a client caseload which can top 35 cases each day.
+We provide practical, advisory and emotional support to nearly 2,000 people yearly.
+Daily, we support on average between 25 and 30 beneficiaries and maintain a client caseload which can top 35 cases each day.

 We achieve exceptionally positive results.
 Each month on average, we secure the following outcomes for our service users:

 - 6 move into full time, or part time employment